Xephiyr/TrialPasswordManager/README.md

 # TrialPasswordManager
-I wanted to make a password app for myself
+I wanted to make a password app for myself to understand how password managers work